opbandit/calculon/README.md

 ```

 This will return an array of length 24, with "nogame" filling in each hour for which there was no game.

+## Supported Databases
+Right now, mysql2 is the only supported DB interface supported.